Brightify/Fetcher/README.md

 }
 ```

-`StandardInputEncoding` represents two encodings that every "DataEncoder" understands.
+`StandardInputEncoding` represents two encodings that all `DataEncoder` understand.

-`.queryString` means that the input data are encoded into the request url (`http://url.xxx?param1=value`).
-As shown in examples in "Quick overview" this may also be done manually. `.queryString` has a disadvantage that the input data must be dictionary.
+`.queryString` encodes the input data into the request url (`http://url.xxx?param1=value`).
+As shown in examples in [Quick overview](#quick-overview) this may also be done manually. `.queryString` has a disadvantage, that the input data must be a dictionary.

-`.httpBody` simply send data in the request body.
-Concrete encoding depends on `DataEncoder` implementation (may be "JSON" or "XML", etc.).
+`.httpBody` simply sends the data in the request body.
+Concrete encoding depends on `DataEncoder` implementation (may be JSON, XML, etc.).

 ### RequestPerformer

-`RequestPerformer` duty is to communicate with the server (perform request).
+`RequestPerformer` duty is to communicate with the server (perform requests).
 This is done in `perform` method that takes `Request` and calls `callback` with `Response` (this call may not happen immediately), it returns `Cancellable` (way to cancel the request).

-`RequestPerformer` also specifies `DataEncoder` that will be used to encode and decode data.
+`RequestPerformer` also specifies `DataEncoder`, that will be used to encode and decode the data.

 #### DataEncoder